 Nathaniel is a Painting major at the Rhode Island School of Design.
 He enjoys creating art through a range of mediums – drawing, painting, photography, graphic design, sculpting, and printmaking.
 He is a perpetual learner and loves challenging himself to gain depth in his craft.
 When not painting and drawing, he enjoys writing poems and short stories.
 Nathaniel is available for illustration projects and welcomes inquiries.
 He is excited to be a part of Shout Mouse!

 Nathaniel's Shout Mouse book credits:

-Cassie is a Baltimore-based illustrator and student at the Maryland Institute College of Art.
-She is passionate about art. storytelling, and making children's media diverse and accessible.
-In her free time, she writes stories and poems for all ages and continues her never-ending quest to pet every dog on the eastern seaboard.
-Her work can be viewed at cparisillustration.tumblr.com.
+Noam is a Baltimore-based illustrator and student at the Maryland Institute College of Art.
+They are passionate about art. storytelling, and making children's media diverse and accessible.
+In their free time, they write stories and poems for all ages and continues their never-ending quest to pet every dog on the eastern seaboard.
+Their work can be viewed at colorfullparis.wixsite.com/noamparis.

 Leslie's Shout Mouse book credits: